uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 iv.
 Did the LLM's response "follow" your instructions?

-* If you don't want to use it yourself, sample ChatGPT prompts and responses are provided at the end of the assignment.
+* If you don't want to use it yourself, sample ChatGPT & Gemini prompts and responses are provided at the end of the assignment.
+You may copy and paste them into your assignment.

 ## Question 2B